Sprihanjay/Simple-Voting-Scheme/README.md

-# Simple-Voting-Scheme
 #### Simple Voting Scheme

-Write a Python program that reads a file containing votes indicated by name of candidate, one per line, and counts and declares the winner (candidate with most number of votes).
+A Python program that reads a file containing votes indicated by name of candidate, one per line, and counts and declares the winner (candidate with most number of votes).
 If there is a tie for first place, all candidates are declared the winner.
 Here are the contents of a possible input file and a sample run of the program:
 <pre>
 mirage:02-vote raj$ more vote1.dat
 Red